What is lane swimming?

-Most other swimmers don’t care which lane you swim in as long as you show good lane etiquette.
-The beauty of public swims is the varying skill levels of swimmers.
+Most other swimmers don’t mind which lane you swim in as long as you show good lane etiquette.
+The beauty of public swims is the varying skill levels of swimmers!
 Always be respectful of others’ abilities and allow plenty of personal space.

 Can I use equipment?

 Yes, you can bring your own equipment to aid your swim training.
 Kick floats and pull buoys are common.
 You can view our page on appropriate swimwear to see guidance about the type of fins and hand paddles that are suitable for use in the pool.

 Our SWIMTAG wristband allows you to track your swim and see improvements over time.
 The easy-to-use built-in software counts lengths, distance, calories and much more.
 You can also take part in competitions and challenges to help keep you motivated.
 Find out more.